 - The most appropriate direct measure or proxy for %BF should be used.
-BMI is standardized only for those without disease or long-standing disability, and requires accurate on-site measurement of height and weight.
-Waist circumference may be used to measure central or abdominal obesity,20 and may have more utility in people with long-standing disability.
+BMI is standardized only for those without disease or long-standing disability and requires accurate on-site measurement of height and weight.
+Waist circumference or waist-to-height ratio may be used to measure central or abdominal obesity,7,23 and may have more utility in people with long-standing disability.
 One standard measurement should be used to follow trends.

 - Examination needed when determining most appropriate intervention:

 - Musculoskeletal exam, especially when there are complaints of joint pain

 - Balance assessment, 6-minute walk test, Get Up and Go test, and endurance testing